Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 2. Reduces Pressure

-If your academic profile is broad rather than specialized, applying undeclared can be appropriate.
-It allows you to avoid forcing a narrative that does not fit.
+If your profile is broad rather than specialized, applying undeclared prevents you from forcing a narrative that does not fit.

 3. Honest Representation